 Our dedicated team of passionate local staff proudly provide an authentic, local insight into the areas we explore.
 Pennicott Wilderness Journeys endeavours to deliver a work/life balance for its staff and the business provides training and development opportunities.
 The company's workforce continues to grow each year, with very low staff turnover.

 We purchase goods and services from local suppliers where possible.
-This year 78% of all purchases were through local suppliers, a $3.2 Million direct injection into the regional economy.
+Last year 78% of all purchases were through local suppliers, a $3.2 Million direct injection into the regional economy.
 We showcase and promote local cafes, providores and tourist attractions as part of our tours.
 Our retail outlets in Adventure Bay, Port Arthur and Hobart showcase local jewellery, books, clothing, cards, photography, artwork, woodwork and produce.

 Discounted Cruises - Each year we host a considerable number of primary, secondary, TAFE and university groups on our cruises.
 Pennicott Wilderness Journeys provides at or below-cost rates for school groups.
 We deliver an interpretation customised to the age of the students, deepening the understanding and connection with the environment, inspiring students to ensure a sustainable future for the environment and the community.

 Work Experience Students - Each year we also host many work experience students from over 20 schools including local high school, college, TAFE and university.
 Over a week's placement they spend time on our tour buses, boats, the office and kitchen.
 This gives a greater understanding of the different aspects involved in a tourism business.

 Bruny Island Learn to Swim Program - for over a decade, Bruny Island Cruises has provided an annual donation to cover the cost of the Bruny Island District School's learn to swim program.
 We provide heavily discounted cruises to local schools and sponsor an annual leadership award at the Woodbridge School.